KevinJC23/Diabetes-PredictiveAnalytics/README.md

       diabetes[features] = scaler.fit_transform(diabetes[features])
     </pre>

-- Spliting the Dataset: Before training the model, we split the dataset into training and testing sets.
-Data splitting is essential to evaluate how well the machine learning model generalizes to unseen data, Stratify is used to ensure the distribution of the target variable (diabetes) is preserved in both training and testing sets, which is particularly important when dealing with imbalanced datasets, A 20% test size was selected to provide enough data for a reliable evaluation while maintaining sufficient data for training, A random state was fixed to ensure the results are reproducible.:
+- Spliting the Dataset: Before model training, the dataset was split into training and testing sets:
+  - **Test Size**: 20% of the data was allocated for testing to ensure a reliable evaluation.
+  - **Stratification**: The split was stratified based on the target variable (`diabetes`) to preserve its distribution in both sets, which is crucial for imbalanced datasets.
+  - **Random State**: A fixed random state was used to make the split reproducible.

+  This preprocessing pipeline was essential for ensuring high data quality, improving model learning, and achieving reliable performance on unseen data.
     <pre>
       X = diabetes.drop('diabetes', axis=1)
       y = diabetes['diabetes']